Tencent Music Entertainment Group (NYSE:TME) Shares Gap Up to $4.87

-Tencent Music Entertainment Group (NYSE:TME – Get Rating)’s share price gapped up before the market opened on Friday .
+Tencent Music Entertainment Group (NYSE:TME – Get Rating) gapped up before the market opened on Friday .
 The stock had previously closed at $4.87, but opened at $5.23.
 Tencent Music Entertainment Group shares last traded at $5.14, with a volume of 558,071 shares.

 About Tencent Music Entertainment Group (NYSE:TME)